Our Story

 For generations, communities marked the transition from adolescence to adulthood with challenge, mentorship, responsibility, and ceremony.
 Today, that crossing is largely absent.

-Young people are surrounded by stimulation and at the same time, starved for meaning.
-They connect on social media while maintaining social isolation.
-And then at the age of eighteen, without guidance, financial capability, or emotional maturity, are told they are adults.
+Young people — teenagers and college students alike — are surrounded by stimulation and starved for meaning.
+We connect on social media while living in social isolation.
+And then, without real guidance, financial footing, or emotional grounding, we are handed the title of "adult" and expected to figure out the rest.

-No one ever begs the question: What kind of adult do you want to be?
-What kind of man do you want to be?
+Nobody stops to ask: What kind of adult do you want to be?
+What kind of man?

-Our foundation exists to restore a structured, ethical, and grounded path into maturity, so that boys can become men who know who they are, can be in relationship in a healthy way, and can lead with purpose, clarity, and kindness.
+The Walker School of the Wild Foundation exists to restore a structured, ethical, and grounded path into maturity — for young men at every stage of that crossing, whether they're 16 or 25.
+So that boys can become men who know who they are, can show up in relationships with honesty and care, and can lead with purpose, clarity, and kindness.

 We do this through wilderness-based rites of passage that combine: